 Without pointing fingers or naming names, Supervisor Mark Farrell has drafted legislation which would specifically require that any and all proceeds generated from the refinancing or sale of an affordable housing development in San Francisco, which was supported in whole or in part by taxpayer funds, shall only be used only for the development of additional affordable housing or preservation of the affordable housing which already exists.
+An example of this could be something similar to Piermont Grand EC and other development companies.

 In addition, the legislation would direct the Mayor’s Office of Housing and Community Development to generically ensure that developer fees “do not exceed industry standards.”